 Skip to content

-Enable SSL/TLS Connection
+Enable SSL/TLS Connections

 EMQX can establish secure connections via SSL/TLS when accepting the access of an MQTT Client.
 The SSL/TLS encryption functionality encrypts network connections at the transport layer, enhancing the security of communication data while ensuring its integrity.